Soundbombing II

-Soundbombing II is the second installment in Rawkus Records' Soundbombing compilation series, released by the label on May 18, 1999.
-Mixed by DJ Babu and J Rocc of Beat Junkies, the album included tracks from a variety of artists, both Rawkus' signees and popular artists from other labels.
+Soundbombing II is the second installment in Rawkus Records' Soundbombing compilation series.
+It was released by the label on May 18, 1999, following the 1997 original album.
+Mixed by DJ Babu and J Rocc of Beat Junkies, the album included tracks from a variety of artists, both Rawkus' signees and popular artists from other labels, including Mos Def, Talib Kweli, Eminem, Common, Pharoahe Monch, the High & Mighty, Cocoa Brovaz, R.A. the Rugged Man, Sadat X, Grand Puba, Diamond D, and Company Flow.

+In the late 1990s, Rawkus Records established itself as a prominent label in underground hip-hop, with successful releases including Company Flow's Funcrusher Plus (1997), Mos Def & Talib Kweli Are Black Star (1998), and the original Soundbombing album.
+DJ Babu and J Rocc of Beat Junkies were approached by Rawkus' founders Brian Brater and Jarret Myer to help mix the sequel album, which was recorded throughout 1998 to 1999.

-Supported by a strong promotional campaign, Soundbombing II performed significantly better commercially than other underground hip hop albums, peaking at number 30 on the Billboard 200 chart.
-The album's lead single, "One-Nine-Nine-Nine", also appeared on several charts.
+Supported by a strong promotional campaign, Soundbombing II performed significantly better commercially than other underground hip-hop albums, peaking at number 30 on the US Billboard 200 and number six on the US Top R&B/Hip-Hop Albums chart.
+The album's lead single, "One-Nine-Nine-Nine", performed on the US Bubbling Under Hot 100 Singles, Hot R&B/Hip-Hop Songs, and Hot Rap Songs charts.

 Upon its release, Soundbombing II received widespread acclaim from music critics.
-In the years since its release, the album achieved a classic status, with music critics claiming that it perfectly captured the late 1990s era in underground hip hop.
-Soundbombing II was named by several publications as one of the best hip hop albums of all time.
+In the years since its release, the album achieved a classic status, with music critics claiming that it perfectly captured the late 1990s era in underground hip-hop.
+Soundbombing II was named by several publications as one of the best hip-hop albums of all time.